-The second part of this chapter, prepared by Dave Jones, KB4YZ. describes slow-scan television (SSTV).
-Instead of full motion video, SSTV involves pictures that are transmitted at 8 seconds or longer per frame.
+The second part of this chapter, prepared by Dave Jones, KB4YZ, describes slow-scan television (SSTV).
+Instead of full motion video, SSTV requires a few seconds per picture.
 SSTV is a narrow bandwidth image mode that is popular on the HF bands using SSB voice transceivers.
 SSTV operation can take place on FM, repeaters and satellites too.
-In previous editions, this material formed Chapter 32.
 Unless otherwise noted, references to other chapters refer to chapters in the print version of the ARRL Handbook.